Green Dealflow » The Green Dealflow blog » What Is Renewable Energy?

 Hydropower has two modes:

-1. Run-of-the-river systems: Here the flow and force of the water applies pressure on a turbine that in turn produces electricity.
+1. Run-of-the-river systems: Here the flow and force of the water apply pressure on a turbine that in turn produces electricity.

 Harnessing the untapped potential of our oceans, ocean energy represents a frontier yet to be fully explored in full.
 Ocean energy offers a vast reservoir of untapped energy waiting to be harnessed.
 In fact, more than the world’s entire energy consumption.
 As research and development efforts accelerate, ocean energy holds the promise of becoming a significant contributor to our renewable energy portfolio if the technology manages to harness the potential of our oceans.